geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex2_Monitor_Office_365.md

 17. In this email, you will send the mail to a non-existent mailbox in a valid domain (outlook.com).
 In the **To** field, enter an email address of **<a random series of numbers followed by your name>@outlook.com** (for example, 123456LynneRobbins@outlook.com).
 After entering the email address, tab off the **To** field to commit the entered value. <br/>

 	**Note:** When this lab was originally written, it asked the student to enter **difflop8675399@outlook.com** in the **To** field.
 The lab author never assumed anyone would ever create a mailbox called **difflop8675399** in the outlook.com domain.
 This worked just fine for several months, until someone actually created this mailbox in outlook.com.
 So now you are asked to create a mailbox with a random series of numbers followed by your name.
-Hopefully the combination you choose is not a valid mailbox.
+Hopefully, the combination you choose is not a valid mailbox.
 If you do not receive an NDR reply within a minute (or less) after sending the email, then you can assume someone has created that mailbox in the outlook.com domain.
 If this occurs, then send another email with a mailbox address that you feel is completely bogus.

 18. Enter a subject and some body text and then send the email.